evitaDB - Fast e-commerce database

 Change data capture (CDC) is a design pattern used to track and capture changes made to schema and data in a database. evitaDB supports CDC through all its APIs, allowing developers to monitor and respond to data changes very easily in near real-time in their preferred programming language.
 This document explains how to implement CDC using our API.

 The database maintains a so-called Write-Ahead Log (WAL) that records all changes made to the database.
-This log is used to ensure data integrity and durability, but it can (and actually is) also be leveraged to implement change data capture (CDC) functionality.
+This log is used to ensure data integrity and durability, but it can also be leveraged to implement change data capture (CDC) functionality.
 Once the catalogue is switched to the ACTIVE (transactional) stage, clients can start consuming information about changes made to both the schema and the data in the catalogue.

 There is also a special CDC available for the entire database engine that allows clients to monitor high-level operations such as catalogue creation, deletion, and other global events (for more details, consult the Control Engine chapter).